anthavio/hatatitla/README.md

 		sender.close();
 ```

-Request/Response marshalling
+Request/Response Body marshalling
 -------------

-For XML bodies, standard JAXB used for marshalling requests and responses and no additional library is required.
+For XML payloads, standard JAXB used for marshalling requests and responses and no additional library is required.

-For JSON bodies, Jackson 1 or Jackson 2 must be present on classpath, otherwise following exception will occur.
+For JSON payloads, Jackson 1 or Jackson 2 must be present on classpath, otherwise following exception will occur.

 ```
-java.lang.IllegalArgumentException: Request body marshaller not found for application/json or java.lang.IllegalArgumentException: Extractor factory not found for application/json
+net.anthavio.httl.HttlRequestException: Marshaller not found for application/json
 ```
 Java beans representing bodies must be existing.
 In this example, HttpbinIn and HttpbinOut are model beans.